-Levine's current research and teaching interests focus on general social theory, modernization theory, Ethiopian studies, conflict theory and aikido, and the sociology of morality.
+Levine's Current research projects include the forms and functions of dialogue, general social theory, modernization theory, Ethiopian studies, conflict theory and aikido, and the sociology of morality.

-Levine's current research projects includethe logics and interpersonal dynamics of dialogue, modernization in Ethiopia, and the somatics of social interaction.
+Levine's current research projects include the logics and interpersonal dynamics of dialogue, and modernization in Ethiopia.

 Dr. Levine serves on the editorial boards of the American Journal of Sociology, Journal of Classical Sociology, Journal of the History of the Behavioral Sciences, Theory, Culture and Society, and the Aiki Thought papers.

 Social Theory as a Vocation.
 Transaction Publishers: Piscataway, New Jersey, August 2014.

 "Evolutionary Grades within Complex Societies: The Case of Ethiopia."
 In Social Theory and Regional Studies, ed.
 Said Arjomand.
 SUNY Press Pangaea II: Global/Local Studies Series, 2014.